eurofurence/reg-registration-form-uitest/README.md

  - F1: can fill in a valid registration with no validation errors
  - F2: validation flags all invalid data as expected
+ - F3: can move on to submit page with valid data

 ### Submit Page